-Located 64 kilometers from greater Venice is the island of Burano; historically famous for its production of hand-woven lace and thread.
-Made up of 4 small islands connected to each other by various canals and bridges, Burano covers an area of only 20 hectares.
-Its small size makes it really easy to tour its streets and important landmarks on a day trip from Venice, which also includes Murano and Torcello.
+Located 64 kilometers from the great Venice is the island of Burano, formed by 4 small islands connected to each other by various canals and bridges with an area of only 20 hectares.
+Its small size makes it really easy to explore its streets if you book a day trip from Venice, which also includes Murano and Torcello.
 Do you want to know which are the must-see places in this city?
 Stay tuned!

-Burano is famous for its lace as Murano is for its glass, although the lace artisans on this island date back to ancient times, it was really from the nineteenth century that Burano lace enjoyed the interest of the Italian community beyond the small island.
+Burano is famous for its lace as Murano is for glass, although the lace artisans on this island date back to ancient times it was really from the nineteenth century that Burano lace enjoyed the interest of the Italian community beyond the small island.

-The history of lace in Burano evolved along with the history of the island dating back to 1872, at which time the talented lace maker Vincenza Memo was asked to teach the secrets of her art as a way of boosting the local economy.
+The history of lace in Burano evolved along with the history of the island dating back to 1872, when the talented lace maker Vincenza Memo was asked to teach the secrets of her art as a way to boost the local economy.

 In this space you can find important collections of lace with hundreds of unique examples dating from different periods but mainly from the sixteenth and twentieth centuries.
 Although the school was closed, professional training courses are organized inside the museum for all those interested in this millenary art.